 Extra Curricular Activities

 Outside the main lessons, we aim to support students in accessing IT facilities so that they can use them for learning.
-We operate an open computer room every lunchtime, in addition to the Learning Resource Centre, which is also equipped with PCs.

 For more information please contact Ms L Heartfield Computing Subject Leader